OutSystems/docs-odc/src/eap/deploy-apps.md

 ## Versions and revisions

-Versions and revisions help you keep track of changes in your apps and libraries and is beneficial when you develop digital assets.

-App versions can only be deployed to Development.
-For QA and Production stages, you choose a revision that you want to deploy from the list of available revisions.
+Versions and revisions help you keep track of changes in your apps and libraries.
+You can only deploy App versions to Development.
+For other stages such as  QA and Productions, you choose a revision that you want to deploy from the list of available revisions.

 Version numbers are a 3-part number (2.1.1) that you can change to meet your needs.
 For example, suppose you create an app using a different product and the current version number is 3.1.1.
-Now you create the same app in ODC, and when you publish the app, ODC gives it a version number starting with "1" such as 1.1.1.
+Now you create the same app in ODC, and when you publish the app, ODC gives the app a version number starting with "1" such as 1.1.1.
 You can modify this number to a different sequence number such as 4.1.1 to prevent conflicts with your previously published app.

 Revision numbers are whole numbers that display below the name of the app on the Deployments screen.
 Use this information to select the revision you want to deploy to the next stage.